 The Association's resources are derived from:

-• membership fees.
+• membership fees

-• World Communication Forum participation fees.
+• World Communication Forum and all other events participation fees

 • Corporate Members

 Student Members participate in all gatherings and events, also in the General Membership Meetings, but do not have the right to vote.